rokath/trice/test/MDK-ARM_LL_UART_RTT0_COBSR_STM32F030R8-NUCLEO-64/ReadMe.md

 ## Infos

-- The trices are stored in `flexL` format and read out byte by byte.
+- The trices are stored in `cobsr` format and read out byte by byte.
 - The transfer goes over RTT channel 0 and UART.
 - A sync package is inserted from time to time in UART transfer.